 The Difference between Strategies, Goals and Tactics in Your Business.

-“Should I be doing social media?”
-“Should I be investing in ads on Google?”
+“Should I be doing more social media?”
+“Should I be investing in ads on Google or Facebook?”
 “Should I hire a new staff member?”

 It seems everywhere I go lately that I’ve been inundated with these types of business questions.
 As soon as people hear what I do, they start asking for advice.
 Now, I absolutely adore a good business conversation and clearly I have no shortage of opinions.
 However, my response has been largely unsatisfying to my inquisitors.

-Then, I ask them questions like “What are you trying to achieve?
+I then ask each person questions like “What are you trying to achieve?
 How does [insert said action here] get you to your end game?”
 “Who is your target audience?”
 “What is driving the need to hire?”